These sculptures offer an intimate engagement with the physical world, finding "objectness" in the way color usually locates emotion.

-These sculptures are about line, texture, mass, and form.
-By reducing or eliminating visual cues, the resulting objects refer to themselves and quietly bring attention to the phenomena of objecthood.
+By reducing or eliminating pictorial and figurative cues, the resulting objects refer only to themselves and quietly bring attention to the phenomena of "objectness" or "thingness".

 Similar to a single musical note being the basis for complex melodies, these sculptural moments embody simple gestures or small equations of how all objects appear as they do.